OpenConext/OpenConext-deploy/README.md

 To run a development instance on your local machine with Vagrant and VirtualBox, follow these steps.
 They are based on Mac OS X and the Open Source [Homebrew](http://brew.sh) package manager.

+It is also possible to deploy using Vagrant and libvirt/qemu (on Linux).
+Instructions are provided below.

 ## Install Vagrant and VirtualBox

 VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product, downloads and user manual can be found on the [VirtualBox website](https://www.virtualbox.org/wiki/Downloads).